Abdominal Ultrasound for Abdominal Aortic Aneurysm (AAA)

 (Nuclear Stress Test)

-A stress myoview shows how well blood flows through your heart and arteries while you are resting and during physical exertion.
-A small amount of a radioactive substance called thallium is injected in your body to show how well your heart is pumping the blood, to see any heart damage your heart may have, or if you have any blocked arteries.
+through your heart and arteries while you are resting and during physical exertion.
+A small amount of a radioactive substance called thallium is injected in your body to show how well your heart

 Stress Test

-A stress test shows how your heart works during physical activity.
+physical activity.
 Because exercise makes your heart pump harder and faster, a stress test can reveal problems with blood flow within your heart.

 Venous Ultrasound

-A venous ultrasound is a diagnostic test used to check the circulation in the large veins in the legs (or sometimes the arms).
+to check the circulation in the large veins in the legs (or sometimes the arms).
 This exam shows any blockage in the veins by a blood clot or “thrombus” formation.